anotherAsad/AdvancedVLSIdesign/README.md

 <h3>Timing Analysis</h3>

 1. In terms of timing, the **Direct Form** implementation is the worst design.
 The slack is zero, which means that despite all the optimizations, the design _just_ meets the timing constraints.
 2. The **log-pipelined** direct form design is the best in terms of timing.
 It has a lot of time budget, i.e. a slack of $36.25 ns$.
 This is also expected, since it has a lot of hand-tuned optimizations.
 Moreover, the design is uniquely amicable to compile-time re-timing.
-The design compiler must have fine-grain pipelined the multipliers from the extra budget of log-pipelined adders.
+The design compiler must have fine-grained pipelined the multipliers from the extra budget of log-pipelined adders.
-3. The broadcast designs, due to their natural pipelining, exhitbit high max operating frequencies.
+3. The broadcast designs, due to their natural pipelining, exhibit high max operating frequencies.
 The additional fine-grained pipelining also helps in improving max operating frequency, but this comes at the cost of around $1.6x$ more area consumption.
 4. The symmetry exploiting design has a similar timing performance to the broadcast design.
 This means that the bottleneck is not the redundant multipliers.
 5. Both **L1** and **L2** parallel designs have similar max operating frequency, but have 2x and 3x datarate respectively.
 Both of them are based off of finegrain pipelined broadcast design.